olof/olof.github.io/_posts/2019-10-15-dns-over-https-over-tor-part1.md

 providers (ISPs).
 And here's where it becomes a bit weird.
 If I'm not using my ISP's resolver, they should not analyze my queries and thus remain unaffected by changes like this.
-Yet, large ISPs have made a case to US congress to investigate this from an antitrust point of view: "we can no longer access data if it becomes encrypted".
+Yet, large ISPs have [made a case to US congress][ncta/congress-letter] to investigate this from an antitrust point of view: "we can no longer access data if it becomes encrypted".
 They most definitely should not care.

 Personally, I have been doing local dns resolving using [unbound][unbound], to enable trustless DNSSEC validation (i.e. I